mcorbe/talemo/docs/product-requirements.v2.md

 ## 6. Addressable Market Analysis

+> **Note:** This section presents an earlier model with higher MAU requirements (e.g., 700K French MAU) and is kept for reference.
+The current creator-led monetization strategy in §11 succeeds with significantly lower MAU (180K) due to higher ARPU from subscriptions.

 ### 6.1 Target Market: Families with Children Under 10

 Our refined target audience is families with at least one child under 10 years old.
 This focus allows us to address the most relevant audience for children's audio stories while providing more accurate market sizing.